 Frostbite and frostnip typically occur in the hands, feet and sometimes ears and the nose.
 The tissue turns white and you lose the feeling in it.
 It eventually becomes black blisters and finally falls off.

-Drinking lots of fluid are absolutely important.
+Drinking lots of fluid is absolutely important.
 Good thing is that, frostbite while trekking to Everest Base Camp is rare but you can’t ignore the fact that there is a minor possibility of it.
+Trekkers must keep all the important Mount Everest pills before starting their trek to counter health issues.

 Hypothermia